saphir-travel/documentation/content/developer/reference/backend/views.rst

         the title of the field's column (by default, uses the ``string`` of the model's field)
     ``invisible``
+        standard dynamic attributes based on record values.
+Hide the field if trully or if the domain result is trully.

-        fetches and stores the field, but doesn't display the column in the table.
-Necessary for fields which shouldn't be displayed but are used by e.g. ``@colors``
+        Fetches and stores the field, but doesn't display the column in the table.
+Necessary for fields which shouldn't be displayed but are used by e.g. ``@colors`` or a domain.
-    ``groups``
+    ``readonly``
+        standard dynamic attributes based on record values.
+If the value is trully or the domain result is trully, display the field in both readonly and edit mode, but never make it editable ``required``
+        standard dynamic attributes based on record values.
+If the value is trully or the domain result is trully, generates an error and prevents saving the record if the field doesn't have a value ``groups``
         lists the groups which should be able to see the field ``widget``